ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 For each node datatype defined in the Python side, we need to provide an implementation on the C++ side.

 The C++ class templates that we will define are just wrappers around algorithms.
 In this example, since the algorithms are very simple, they have been implemented directly in the wrappers.
 It does not have to be the case for a more complex algorithms.
-The C++ template are serving the same purposes as the Python definitions : defining the datatype of a node:
+The C++ template are serving the same purposes as the Python definitions : defining the datatype of a node.

 * The number of IOs
 * Their datatype